rust-lang/rustc-dev-guide/src/tests/intro.md

 - Not all code is on crates.io!
 There is a lot of code in repos on GitHub and elsewhere.
 Also, companies may not wish to publish their code.
-Thus, a successful crater run is not a magically green light that there will be no breakage; you still need to be careful.
+Thus, a successful crater run is not a guaranteed confirmation that there will be no breakage; you still need to be careful.

 - Crater only runs Linux builds on x86_64.
 Thus, other architectures and